Pennine League

-The Pennine Amateur Rugby League, or Pennine League is a rugby league competition for amateur open-age clubs that runs from September to April for clubs around the Pennines area.
-The competition is run by the British Amateur Rugby League Association (BARLA).
+The Pennine Amateur Rugby League, or Pennine League was a rugby league competition for amateur open-age clubs that ran from September to April for clubs around the Pennines area.
+The competition was run by the British Amateur Rugby League Association (BARLA).

 History

-The Pennines League was one of the first league formed under the British Amateur Rugby League Association, who formed the year prior in 1973 following a dispute with the Rugby Football League (RFL) regarding resources given to the amateur game.
-Local district leagues in the heartlands of Bradford, Halifax, Huddersfield, Oldham, and Rochdale were merged to create the competition.
+The British Amateur Rugby League Association (BARLA), were formed in 1973 following a dispute with the Rugby Football League (RFL) regarding resources given to the amateur game.
+The following year BARLA merged local leagues in Bradford, Halifax, Huddersfield, Oldham, and Rochdale to create a new amateur competition, the Pennine League.

-In 2004, BARLA realigned itself with the RFL, but the Pennine League continued to operate outside of the RFL's amateur structure, the Rugby League Conference, founded in 1997.
+In 2004, BARLA realigned itself with the RFL, although the Pennine League continued to operate separately from the RFLs summer competitions in the Rugby League Conference that was founded in 1997.

 In 2012, the RFL reformed the amateur structure of rugby league in Great Britain.
-BARLA's premiere amateur competition, the National Conference League, switched to a summer season in line with this change, and became jointly administered by BARLA and the RFL.
-The Pennine League, again, was unaffected decided to remain a winter competition.
-Since then, the number of teams have declined.
+BARLA's premier amateur competition, the National Conference League, switched to a summer season in line with this change, and became jointly administered by BARLA and the RFL.
+The Pennine League, again, was unaffected and decided to remain a winter competition.
+Since then, the number of teams declined.

-To date, it is one of the few competitions still to be played in the winter and remains outside the RFL purview, not being listed as one of their community leagues.
+In 2026, the Pennine League folded due to the RFLs restructure of the community game and dwindling participation.
+Its last winners were Fryston Warriors.